 Meaning: It’s all good

-This phrase originated from an Old English saying that explained, life is meat and potatoes, and the luxuries are gravy.
+This phrase originated from an Old English saying that explained, that life is meat and potatoes, and the luxuries are gravy.

 Meaning: Use your brain